prabhu9683/Pro_5_jenkins_cicd_project/multi-stage-multi-agent/README.md

-# Multi Stage Multi Agent
+# Multi-Stage and Multi-Agent

 Set up a multi stage jenkins pipeline where each stage is run on a unique agent.

-This is a very useful approach when you have multi language application or application that has conflicting dependencies.
+This is a very useful approach when you have a multi-language application or an application that has conflicting dependencies.